When is Inside No 9 back on TV for series 5?

 Shearsmith added: “If we could do more ‘Nine’ we’d be very happy.”

-The brand new sequence of Inside No 9 has a powerful line-up – described by Pemberton and Shearsmith as a “guest cast brimming with both emerging and established talent, all judiciously chosen to make us look a bit classier by association.”
+The brand new collection of Inside No 9 has a formidable line-up – described by Pemberton and Shearsmith as a “guest cast brimming with both emerging and established talent, all judiciously chosen to make us look a bit classier by association.”

 Physician Who and Victoria actress Jenna Coleman is ready to star, with different high names together with David Morrissey, Maxine Peake and Jill Halfpenny.

-Stage actor Ioanna Kimbook, Chewing Gum’s Kadiff Kirwan and Baghdad Central actor Dipo Ola are additionally set to look.
+Stage actor Ioanna Kimbook, Chewing Gum’s Kadiff Kirwan and Baghdad Central actor Dipo Ola are additionally set to seem.

 They’ll star alongside Pemberton and Shearsmith, Inside No 9’s co-creators and writers who additionally tackle roles inside a lot of the episodes.